VERB TENSES

 2

-PRESENT CONTINUOUS – for future arrangements (very often with time expressions)
+PRESENT CONTINUOUS – for plans and arrangements (very often with a time expression)

 I‘m flying to Canada on Sunday. /booked flight/